TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.4-performance-management/_index.md

 -   95th Percentile World Network KPI.
 You got the idea.

 Yes, just 2 each for Pod and World, and 2 each for DC and Network.
-You need to keep it minimum so it’s easier to see over time.
+You need to keep it minimum so it's easier to see over time.

-At the Farm and Pool level, it’s the same approach.
+At the Farm and Pool level, it's the same approach.

 -   95th Percentile Farm DC KPI = 95th Percentile of all its RDS Hosts DC KPI values